A discrete framework for the interpolation of Banach spaces: Sequentially structured interpolation

 Let $\mc{X}_j=[X_j,\mf{S}_j]$ be sequentially structured Banach spaces for $j=0,1$.
-We call the pair $(\mc{X}_0,\mc{X}_1)$ a compatible couple if the pair $(X_0,X_1)$ is a compatible couple of Banach spaces.
+We call the pair $(\mc{X}_0,\mc{X}_1)$ a compatible couple of sequentially structured Banach spaces if the pair $(X_0,X_1)$ is a compatible couple of Banach spaces.
 We will define a discrete interpolation method for $(\mc{X}_0,\mc{X}_1)$, which is modelled after the mean method for real interpolation by Lions and Peetre \cite{LP64}.

 \begin{definition} Let $(\mc{X}_0,\mc{X}_1)$ be a compatible couple of sequentially structured Banach spaces and let $\theta \in (0,1)$.
 For $x \in X_0+X_1$ we set

 where the infimum is taken over all sequences $\vec{x} \in \mf{S}_0(\ee^{-\theta}) \cap \mf{S}_1(\ee^{1-\theta})$ such that $\sum_{k \in \Z} x_k = x$ with convergence in $X_0+X_1$.
 We define